TMcGuckian/academic-kickstart/content/authors/admin/_index.md

 ---
 authors:
 - admin
 bio: My research and teaching interests include skill aquisition and motor control, sport and exercise psychology, and coaching science.
-See my posts for guides and examples of how I have used various software to complete my research and create content.
+See the [guides and videos](/courses) section for examples of how I have used various programs to complete my research and create content.
 education:
   courses:
   - course: Doctor of Philosophy